Murder of Gwen Araujo: Second trial

 On September 8, the jury announced that it had reached verdicts on two of the three defendants.
 As Judge Harry Sheppard instructed, the verdicts were kept secret.

 On September 12, after a week of deliberation, the jury announced its verdicts.
 It had deadlocked on Cazares, voting 9–3 in favor of convicting him for murder.
-Magidson and Merél were each convicted on the charge of second-degree murder, but not convicted of the hate-crime enhancement allegations.
+Magidson and Merel were each convicted on the charge of second-degree murder, but not convicted of the hate-crime enhancement allegations.
 After the trial, one of the jurors stated in an interview with the San Francisco Chronicle that the murder conviction was because "The community standard is not and cannot be that killing is something a reasonable person would have done that night" but not hate crimes since the murder was believed to have been committed not because Araujo was transgender, but to "cover up a situation that had gotten out of control".

 Lamiero had undermined criminal intent by commenting, "Gwen being transgender was not a provocative act.
 It's who she was.
 However, I would not further ignore the reality that Gwen made some decisions in her relation with these defendants that were impossible to defend ...
 I don't think most jurors are going to think it's OK to engage someone in sexual activity knowing they assume you have one sexual anatomy when you don't."

-Michael Magidson and José Merél were sentenced in January to 15 years to life in prison, for second-degree murder.
-While Merél expressed deep sorrow and regret to Araujo's family, Magidson was angry about his verdict and expressed "no remorse" for his role in murdering Araujo, according to presiding Judge Harry Sheppard.
+Michael Magidson and José Merel were sentenced in January to 15 years to life in prison, for second-degree murder.
+While Merel expressed deep sorrow and regret to Araujo's family, Magidson was angry about his verdict and expressed "no remorse" for his role in murdering Araujo, according to presiding Judge Harry Sheppard.